Circular Array Technique and Implementation

 ), we can use the modulo operation %

-to loop them back to the head or tail of the array, thus achieving the effect of a circular array.
+to loop them back to the head or tail of the array, achieving the effect of a circular array.

 Hands-On Section